moogacs/docs.buf.build/docs/breaking/rules.md

 This checks that a given enum value has the same name for each enum value number.
 For example You cannot change `FOO_ONE = 1` to `FOO_TWO = 1`.
-Doing so will result in potential JSON incompatibilites and broken source code.
+Doing so will result in potential JSON incompatibilities and broken source code.

 Note that for enums with `allow_alias` set, this verifies that the set of names in the current definition covers the set of names in the previous definition.
 For example,